JTechEng/jtlog/README.md

 ## Clock

 **jtlogc** keeps a real-time-clock in the lower left corner, above the status window.
-This clock does not update consistently entering data into any of the subwindows, or when a pull-down menu is open.
+This clock does not update consistently when entering data into any of the subwindows, or when a pull-down menu is open.
 The clock does keep the time correctly, but fails to update consistently.

 ## SMBus vs I2C